princomp/princomp.github.io/source/lectures/data/stack.md

 ### Difference with lists

-However, the `Stack` class is also different from lists:
+However, stacks have difference with lists:

 - Only the top element's value can be read (accessed),
 - Adding and removing can only be done "on the right side", that is, at the top of the stack.